JerryWestrick/Knowledge_Engineer/Documentation/KEPF Language Reference/KEPF Language Reference.md

 The ***.assistant*** statement above "pretends" to be a msg the LLm answered previously, and thereby shows the LLM the format that you want returned.

-## .function (deprecated)
-The function statement is used to create a **_function message_** It is sent to the LLM as example of how you want the LLm to respond, i.e. that it call a function.

-The ***.function*** statement has not proven to be useful, and therefor is deprecated.

 ## .include
 The include statement is used to copy the contents of a file, inserting it as text lines into the current message.